 Once you have all your new kitchen doors fitted, we will now move onto how to replace your kitchen drawer fronts.

 Remove the top drawer frontage, once off remove the drawer handle and now lay the old drawer front on the kitchen Worktop next to the new one, the same as you did with the doors.
-Now measure from the top of the old drawer front down to the screw holes on the back these should be the same distance on the left and the right hand side of the drawer front.
+Now measure from the top of the old drawer front down to the screw holes on the back, these should be the same distance from the left and the right-hand side of the drawer front.
 Transfer these measurements onto the new replacement drawer frontage and mark with a pencil.

 Now on the crosses drill a small pilot hole with a 2mm drill bit for the screws to secure the drawer frontage to the drawer box.
 I would drill this hole also around 10 mm deep.
 When you have the two screw holes drilled.
 Screw in 2x 3.5x16mm screws one into each hole.
 Now push the drawer back into the kitchen unit.

 Now repeat this process for the next drawer, until you have done all the kitchen drawers.